Axway/amplify-central/content/en/docs/connect_manage_environ/view-dependency-analysis.md

     * view the number of dependent Catalog items to each endpoint
     * add or delete more endpoints
-    * publish an endpoint to the Unified Catalog
+    * publish an endpoint to the Marketplace

 * Click on the **Catalog Items** node to focus on the API service dependent Catalog items.
 Click **view info** to display a list of Catalog items where you can: